Sunday, January 5, 2020

 The site of "Tin Pan Ally" on West 49th Street (Google Street View June 2019).

 Tin Pan Alley Bar is long gone.
 The SRO has become a "luxury boutique hotel" and you may book a room there if you like.
-I find its name "The Pearl" to be a bit precious given its former occupant.
+I find its name "The Pearl" to be a bit precious given its former occupants.
 Anyhoo...
-Tin Pan Alley is gone but not forgotten - it was the inspiration for the fictional Hi-Hat bar in "The Deuce," an HBO show that comprised 25 episodes and ran from September 10, 2017, to October 28, 2019.
+Tin Pan Alley is gone but not forgotten - it was the inspiration for the fictional Hi-Hat bar in "The Deuce," an HBO show that lasted 25 episodes and ran from September 10, 2017, to October 28, 2019.
 Whoever picked the locations for the Glenn Frey video certainly knew the edgy places of the time.

 Glenn Frey You Belong to the City randommusings.filminspector.com

-The lady's abode is pretty easy to identify, as the street number is on the sidewalk now just as it was in 1985.
+The lady's abode is easy to identify, as the street number is on the sidewalk now just as it was in 1985.

 The number "200" is seen multiple times in the video associated with the lady's address.
 The distinctive entranceway is a dead giveaway as to the location, too.
 I mean, you don't get much more unique in Manhattan than having your street number built into the sidewalk.
 I'd love to know how they pulled that off, someone definitely had... pull.